Rosina Filippi: Life and career

 In March 1901, her play The Bennetts, based on Pride and Prejudice, premiered at the Royal Court Theatre in London.
+Harcourt Williams and Winifred Mayo co-directed and they took the leading roles as the heroes Mr. Darcy and Elizabeth Bennet.
+The plays was well received to a full house with both Mayo and Williams' making able performances.
+This made Williams the first known actor to play Mr. Darcy on the professional stage.

 In April 1914, Filippi, now retired as an actress, began to stage two Shakespeare plays a week at the Old Vic Theatre, as part of what she envisioned as a "people's theatre" projects to stage the playwright's work to the masses at a low cost.
 These plays included The Merchant of Venice, starring Hermione Gingold, and Romeo and Juliet, starring Filippi's 16-year-old daughter Rosemary.
 This was the first time Shakespeare had been presented at the theatre; while the theater would become well known for its Shakespeare productions, at the time it was better known for opera.
 Filippi and manager Lillian Baylis clashed over the matter; Russell Thorndike claimed Baylis placed a slip in the programmes encouraging patrons to spend their money on the Vic's operas instead.

 Filippi married Henry Martin Dowson in 1891.
 She had six children.
 Her daughter, Rosemary Benvonuta Dowson, would marry Russell Thorndike.